Selling An Inherited Property

 When you first inherit a property, potential costs fall into three categories: taxes, mortgages and home insurance.

 There are three types of tax you could be liable to pay on an inherited property: inheritance tax, income tax and capital gains tax.
-Take a look at our useful guide below, and if you’re still not sure of something a quick call to your solicitor should determine what you’re liable for.
-Don’t put it off though – some taxes are payable within the first 6 months following an inheritance.
+Take a look at our useful guide below that goes into more depth on tax on inherited property, and if you’re still not sure of something a quick call to your solicitor should determine what you’re liable for.
+Don’t put it off though – some taxes are payable within the first six months when inheriting a house.

 Many inherited homes will already have the mortgage paid off, but it’s always worth checking if there’s an outstanding balance.
 Contact the mortgage lender to find out more details, as well as their ‘payment after death’ terms.